TRUST AWARD GOALS

 Donating to CFUW Brantford’s Scholarship Fund

 Have you considered making a tribute, memorial, or legacy gift to CFUW Brantford’s Scholarship Fund?
 These gifts allow you to honour a friend or family member in a unique and meaningful way.
 This can be done by making a donation to celebrate a mile-stone occasion such as a birthday or retirement.
 Or, you could consider making a bequest in your will, or naming CFUW Brantford Scholarship Fund as a preferred charity in your obituary.
 Through these donations, you would be supporting female students entering post-secondary education, and recognizing the important role our scholarship and advocacy efforts play in the lives of young women living in Brantford and Brant County.
 Your donation will be recognized with a thank you card, and a separate card communicating your tribute to the individual you are honouring can be arranged.
-Each donation is eligible for a tax receipt.
+Each donation over $20 is eligible for a tax receipt.